-Kate Middleton Wore Her 2018 Royal Wedding Dress Twice Before & It's The Most Respectful Outfit She Could Have Chosen
+Kate Middleton Wore Her Royal Wedding Dress TWICE Before — And It Proves She Respects Meghan

 When it comes to a royal wedding there might be a lot of guests, but there's only one dress that matters — the brides.
 Proving that, Kate Middleton wore a dress that she's already worn twice before, according to Harper's Bizaar.
 Yes, really.
 While that might seem like a fashion faux pas, it's actually the most respectful thing that she could have possible worn.